MicrosoftDocs/common-data-model-and-service/entity-reference/entities-foundation.md

 # Foundation entities

-The foundation entities are used to drive other entities in the CDM.
+The foundation entities are used to drive other entities in the Common Data Model.
 They contain information that is relevant to nearly every other entity functional group.

 ## Foundation ERD